 Abortion is a serious medical procedure and there are a few different types you can choose from depending on how far along you are in your pregnancy.
 Learn about them below, and by reading our “Before You Decide” brochure.

 The Abortion Pill

-Sometimes called a medical abortion or medication abortion, the abortion pill is a method for ending an early pregnancy (prior to 10 weeks).
-Because this abortion method involves taking a medication, many women discount how serious this procedure is.
+Sometimes called medical abortion, the abortion pill is a method for ending an early pregnancy (prior to 10 weeks).
+Because this method involves taking medication, many women discount how serious this procedure is.
 But it also comes with potential risks and side effects like any other medication.

 The second pill, misoprostol, is prescribed and taken at least 24 hours later, usually at home.
 This causes contractions, resulting in your body passing the pregnancy.

-Most people don’t realize there are side effects or risk factors when it comes to the abortion pill.
-The name makes it sound simple and painless, but there are serious factors to consider before choosing this option.
+Most people don’t realize there are side effects or risk factors when it comes to Mifepristone and misoprostol.
+There are serious factors to consider before choosing this option.
 Some common side effects include: